 Our Birth Doulas are the mother’s advocate and your non-medical birth coach ensuring you have continuous emotional, physical and practical support during labour.
 They help and guide you to make fully informed decisions to empower you to have the best birth support possible.
 Continuous service has consistently been specified by expectant mothers as a number one priority when considering care requirements for birth and your Birth Doula will stay with you throughout your delivery.

 - Two postpartum visits

 - Assistance in the first hour or two following the birth

-At The New Mummy Company our Doulas will support you in your home in the months leading up to your birth answering any questions you may have and helping you plan out your birth plan.
-This period will allow you to gain a better understanding of what to expect during the labour and delivery of the baby(s)
+Our doulas will support you with two in home prenatal visits in the months leading up to your birth answering any questions you may have and helping you create your birth plan.
+This period will allow you to gain a better understanding of what to expect during the labour and delivery of the baby(ies).

 - Tends to result in shorter labours with fewer complications